 4. Plan + research

-Take some time to plan before writing, this will make the process a lot easier.
+Take some time to plan before writing, this will make the process easier.
 If I try to write a paper without planning first it’s a hot mess.
 It’s all over the place and doesn’t make sense.
 I never really took planning seriously before college because who needs to plan in college, right?
 Wrong.
 Once I took the time out to plan I was surprised at how much stress it took off.
 Planning should take no longer than 5-10 minutes, depending on the paper.
 Whatever research you gather use it to come up with main points for your paper.
 The best way for me to plan is mind-mapping; yes, the little bubbles your teachers made you do in elementary.
-I advise not to skip the planning process even if you feel like it’s a waste of time.
+I advise not to skip this process even if you feel like it’s a waste of time.
 There are plenty of ways to plan out your essays, find which one works best for you.

 5. DON’T submit without proofreading + making corrections

 Pretty sure you’ve heard this a thousand times.
 Don’t just write your essay and submit it without proofreading it yourself and having someone else proofread it.
 The best way to proofread is to read it out loud because it makes catching grammatical errors easier.
 When proofreading I use the book The Only Grammar Book You’ll Ever Need.
 It comes in handy when I’m confused about syntax, punctuation, etc. There is also Purdue Owl which helps with formatting and citing as well as many other things.